apollographql/runtime-testing-framework/docs/src/guides/hello-world.md

  INFO done
 ```

-You should also see that you now have an `output` directory in the directory you ran `rtf` from.
+You should also see that you now have an `output` directory in the directory where you ran `rtf`.
-Lets take a look inside:
+Take a look inside:

 ```
 $ ls output